John Pitcairn Jr.: Anti-vaccination activism

 During the last ten years of his life, Pitcairn was highly active in the American anti-vaccination movement.
 According to public health historian James Colgrove, Pitcairn's opposition to vaccination stemmed from Swedenborgian teachings, a devotion to homeopathy, an alternative medical practice embraced by many New Church members, and his son Raymond's adverse reaction to a vaccination.
 On March 5, 1907, in Harrisburg, Pennsylvania, he delivered an address to the Committee on Public Health and Sanitation of the Pennsylvania General Assembly criticizing vaccination.

-He later sponsored the National Anti-Vaccination Conference, which, held in Philadelphia on October, 1908, led to the creation of the Anti-Vaccination League of America.
+He later sponsored the National Anti-Vaccination Conference, which, held in Philadelphia in October 1908, led to the creation of the Anti-Vaccination League of America.
 When the league was organized later that month, Pitcairn was chosen to be its first president.
-In May, 1910, an article by Pitcairn entitled 'The Fallacy of Vaccination' was published in the Ladies Home Journal, a periodical with a readership of several million.
+In May, 1910, an article by Pitcairn entitled "The Fallacy of Vaccination" was published in the Ladies Home Journal, a periodical with a readership of several million.
 On December 1, 1911, he was appointed by Pennsylvania Governor John K. Tener to the Pennsylvania State Vaccination Commission, which in accordance with the law mandating it, was to include as members two anti-vaccinationists as well as two pro-vaccinationists.
 Pitcairn subsequently authored a detailed report strongly opposing the commission's pro-vaccination conclusions.